spiral/docs/docs/en/component/data-grid.md

 ## Filter values

 We use filter values to convert the input type and its validation.
 Please don't use `convert()` method without validating the input via `accepts()` method.
-They can tell you is the input acceptable and converts it to a desired type if possible.
+They can tell you if the input is acceptable and converts it to a desired type.
 Next values are available for grids for now:

 * [any](#filter-values-any)
 * [array](#filter-values-array)